rgadon107/Zapier/wiki.md

 On hover, a popup will open that identifies you as an individual account holder and a member of the club's organization account.

-## Open the Zapier Tables landing page from the Zapier navigation menu
+## Open the Zapier Tables Landing Page From the Zapier Navigation Menu

 Once you are logged in to the club's Zapier account, move your curser to the left side of the screen to open the navigation panel.